gbv/coli-conc.gbv.de/docker/README.md

 docker compose up -d
 ```

 The website needs to be built after each update, as it is dependent on the specified `URL` and `PATHPREFIX`.
-This build will be run in the background (if needed) each time the container is started.
+This update and build will be run in the background (if needed) each time the container is started.

-To run the build manually:
+To run the update manually without restarting the container (should be zero downtime):

 ```sh
 docker compose exec -it coli-conc-website bash build.sh
 ```

-## To-Do
-- [ ] Only build the website if necessary (e.g. remember which Git tag the current build was based on)
+Note that the container will clone the `main` branch of the site on first launch, then update the site via Git each time `build.sh` is run or the container is restarted.